Holidays Calendar for October 29, 2016

 • 1969 The first ever computer-to-computer link was established on ARPANET, the predecessor of the Internet.

-• 1957 Born: Dan Castellaneta, American actor, best known for his long-running role as Homer Simpson on the animated TV series The Simpsons.
-He also voices other characters on The Simpsons, including Grampa Simpson, Barney Gumble, Mayor Quimby, Groundskeepers Willie, Krusty the Clown and Hans Moleman.
+• 1957 Born: Dan Castellaneta, American actor and writer.
+He is best known for voicing Homer Simpson on the animated series The Simpsons, as well as other characters on the show

-• 1954 Born: Lee Child, British author, who became famous for his thriller novels depicting the adventures of a former American military policeman Jack Reacher, who wanders the USA.
+• 1954 Born: Lee Child, British author who writes thriller novels, and is best known for his Jack Reacher novel series about the adventures of a former American military policeman.

-• 1950 Died: Gustaf V, King of Sweden from 1907 to his death.
-He became the first Swedish king not to have a coronation and he never wore a crown, this tradition is continued to date.
+• 1950 Died: Gustaf V, King of Sweden from 1907 until his death.
+He became the first Swedish king not to have a coronation and so never wore a crown, a tradition that has continued ever since.

 • 1947 Born: Richard Dreyfuss, American actor, known for starring in a number of successful films, including American Graffiti, Jaws, The Goodbye Girl, Mr. Holland's Opus, The Day Reagan Was Shot.